 Facing your third DUI charge can be a daunting, overwhelming experience.
 If you have been arrested for DUI for the third time in Homosassa Springs, Floral City, Wildwood, Spring Hill, Brooksville, North Weeki Wachee , Lake Panasoffkee, or the surrounding areas in Hernando County, Sumter County, or Citrus County, you’ll want an experienced and understanding DUI defense attorney who knows just how all-consuming of your life a third DUI charge in Florida can be.

-With more than 15 years of his own criminal defense experience and a family tree full of legal professionals, Ashley Aulls is a skilled and knowledgeable Hernando County criminal defense lawyer who founded Ashley M. Aulls, P.A. on the principle that the client is just as important as the case.
+With more than 20 years of his own criminal defense experience and a family tree full of legal professionals, Ashley Aulls is a skilled and knowledgeable Hernando County criminal defense lawyer who founded The Law Office of Ashley Aulls, P.A. on the principle that the client is just as important as the case.
 Ashley Aulls does much more than just fight to protect your rights and your future from convictions—he seeks to educate you on your charges and keep communication lines open for any concerns you may have.

-To begin fighting your third DUI charges in Hernando County, Sumter County, or Citrus County, call Ashley M. Aulls, P.A. at (352) 593-4115 today to set up an initial case consultation.
+To begin fighting your third DUI charges in Hernando County, Sumter County, or Citrus County, call The Law Office of Ashley Aulls, P.A. at (352) 593-4115 today to set up an initial case consultation.